 - 1. EDTA, sodium citrate, potassium oxalate and sodium fluoride anticoagulants are unacceptable. - 2.
 Pediatric microtainer tubes are unacceptable. - 3.
 Specimens containing large air bubbles are unacceptable. - 4.
 Clotted whole blood samples are unacceptable. - 5.
-Lithium Heparin tubes are unacceptable for ALL Blood Gas orders. - 6.
-Specimens for ALL blood gas orders, Methemoglobin, Carboxyhemoglobin, Whole blood Lactic Acid, and pH not received on ice are unacceptable. - 7.
-Specimens received past one hour from the collection time are unacceptable. - 8.
+Lithium Heparin tubes are unacceptable for ALL blood gas orders. - 6.
+Specimens for ALL blood gas orders, whole blood lactic acid, and pH not received on ice are unacceptable. - 7.
 Specimens received with a needle present are not acceptable.
 In these instances, a Quality and Safety Report (QSR) must be filled out.

-V. REAGENTS:
+VI.
+REAGENTS: